US: Donald Trump cannot pay $464 million bond in civil fraud case, his lawyers tell court

 A New York court had asked the Republican leader to pay the amount after finding him guilty of fraudulently overstating his wealth and duping investors.

-Former United States President Donald Trump cannot find an insurance company to write a bond covering a $454 million (Rs 3,765 crore) penalty in a civil fraud judgement against him, his lawyers told a New York appeals court on Monday, The Guardian reported.
+Former United States President Donald Trump cannot find an insurance company to underwrite a bond covering a $454 million (Rs 3,765 crore) penalty in a civil fraud judgement against him, his lawyers told a New York appeals court on Monday, The Guardian reported.

 In February, Judge Arthur Engoron of New York state had ordered Trump to pay $355 million, or over Rs 2,900 crore, after he held the Republican leader liable for doing a decade's worth of business with fraudulent financial statements that overvalued his real estate holdings and hyped his wealth.